elixir-lsp/elixir-ls/README.md

 A "hit condition" is an optional parameter that can be set on a breakpoint to control how many times a breakpoint should be hit before stopping the process.
 It is expressed as an integer and can be used to filter out uninteresting hits, allowing the process to continue until a certain condition is met.

 For example, if you have a loop that runs 10 times and you want to stop the process only when the loop reaches the 5th iteration, you can set a breakpoint with a hit condition of five.
-This will cause the breakpoint to be hit only on the 5th iteration of the loop, and the process will continue to run until then.
+This will cause the breakpoint to be hit only on the 5th iteration of the loop; the process will continue to run until then.

 ### Log points

-"Log points" are a type of breakpoint that logs a message to the standard output without stopping the program execution.
+"Log points" are a type of breakpoint that logs a message to the standard output without stopping program execution.
 When a log point is hit, the message is evaluated and printed to the console.
-The message can include interpolated expressions enclosed in curly braces `{}`, e.g. `my_var is {inspect(my_var)}` which will be evaluated in the context of the breakpoint.
+The message can include interpolated expressions enclosed in curly braces `{}`, e.g. `my_var is {inspect(my_var)}`.
+These expressions will be evaluated in the context of the breakpoint.
 To escape the curly braces, you can use the escape sequence `\{` and `\}`.

 It's important to note that as of version 1.51 of the Debug Adapter Protocol specification, log messages are not supported on function breakpoints.